juanavelez/vertx-dependent-verticle-deployer/README.md

         DependentsDeployment innerDepDeployment = new DependentsDeployment();
         innerDepDeployment.getConfigurations().add(dependentVerticleCfg);

+        // When "InitialVerticle" succeds its deployment, "TheDependentVerticle" needs to be deployed.
         DeploymentConfiguration initialVerticleCfg = new DeploymentConfiguration();
         initialVerticleCfg.setName("InitialVerticle");
         // Add "TheDependentVerticle" DependentsDeployment as a dependent of "InitialVerticle" initialVerticleCfg.getDependents().add(innerDepDeployment);

+        // The "OtherVerticle" has no dependents and can be deployed at the same time as the "InitialVerticle" DeploymentConfiguration otherVerticleCfg = new DeploymentConfiguration();
+        otherVerticleCfg.setName("OtherVerticle");

+        initialVerticleCfg.getDependents().add(innerDepDeployment);
         DependentsDeployment dependentsDeployment = new DependentsDeployment();
         dependentsDeployment.getConfigurations().add(initialVerticleCfg);
+        dependentsDeployment.getConfigurations().add(otherVerticleCfg);
 ```

 Create a new `DependentVerticleDeployer` instance and set its `depedentsDeployment ` property using the previoulsy configured `DependentsDeployment` object and deploy it: